-Green leafy cilantro – found fresh along side parsley in the produce area – is one of the world’s oldest herbs.
+So lots of herbs are wonderful with Green leafy cilantro – found fresh along side parsley in the produce area – is one of the world’s oldest herbs.
 It’s a staple in Latin American cuisine.
 I like its extraordinary health benefits.
 I always toss handfuls into my smoothies.

 Specifically cilantro has the ability to increase insulin production, lower bad cholesterol levels (LDL), and lowers blood sugar.

 I also love that it is great for sleep support and mood swings caused by hormone fluctuations because it is rich in magnesium and iron.

 Its cleansing ability is very unusual and useful.
 It has chemical compounds, apparently, that bind to toxic metals in body tissue.
 And it has anti-bacterial properties, and is able to basically sanitize your insides.

 Convinced you should be eating cilantro?
 How about consider it in this recipe, with the lovely contrast green cilantro brings to a sweet watermelon base.

 And speaking of watermelon.
 Isn’t just a sweet sugary melon with no nutritional value?